 Fall Creek Falls

 The North Umpqua River canyon could easily be considered the Columbia River Gorge of Southern Oregon.
 The Rogue-Umpqua Scenic Byway has been called the highway of waterfalls, and 17 different falls dot the landscape around Highway 138 east of Roseburg.
 Among these, few offer a more enjoyable day-hike than Fall Creek Falls.
-Following a lush canyon, the cuts through a crevasse in a gigantic boulder before arriving at the misty base of the tiered, 85-foot Fall Creek Falls.
+Following a lush canyon, the cuts through a crevasse in a gigantic boulder before arriving at the misty base of the tiered, 85-foot Fall Creek Falls (temporarily closed due to wildfire damage).
 The hike is 1.8 miles-round trip and begins at milepost 32.2 on Highway 138.